in28minutes/cloud.in28minutes.com/_posts/2020-06-07-aws-elastic-beanstalk-eb.md

 Let's get a quick overview of Elastic Beanstalk from an AWS certification perspective.
 We will look at important certification questions regarding Elastic Beanstalk.

 ## You will learn
-- What is Elastic Beanstalk?
+- What is AWS Elastic Beanstalk?
-- Why do we need Elastic Beanstalk?
+- Why do we need AWS Elastic Beanstalk?
-- What is the difference between?
-- When do you use Elastic Beanstalk?
+- When do you use AWS Elastic Beanstalk?

 ## AWS Certification - Download 25 PDF Cheat Sheets and a Free Course